 The management team and staff were aware of their responsibilities under the MCA and of the requirements to obtain people's consent for the care they received.
 We saw that mental capacity assessments had been completed for each person when it had been identified there could be concerns, or that people required support with particular decisions.
 We found that staff received relevant training and when staff had identified that people's mental capacity may be limited, staff understood they had a responsibility to request further support for people.
 Healthcare professionals employed by the provider were able to complete mental capacity assessments and we saw that people were involved with these assessments.
 We saw that detailed capacity assessments had been completed with detailed guidance for staff to support people to make choices where they were able to.
-We also saw that DoLS applications had been submitted for people that lacked the capacity to understand all of their care and treatment requirements, and these were specific to each person's needs.
+We also saw that DoLS applications had been submitted for people that lacked the capacity to understand all of their care and treatment requirements.

 People were supported to maintain a balanced diet and eat well.
-One person told us "We decide what we want to eat and the staff help sort it for us."
-Another person confirmed that the staff encouraged them to make healthy choices.
+One person told us "I can prepare my own meals here and I know what's healthy.
+The staff help me if I need them."
+Another person told us that the staff cooked their dinner for them and they told us that the staff knew they did not like vegetables.
 People were supported to make their own meal choices, and each person was given the support appropriate for them.

 People's nutritional needs were assessed and monitored.
-For example, where appropriate people's weights were monitored to ensure that people remained within a healthy range, and additional support from the dietician was utilised to ensure people's nutritional needs were fully met.
+For example, if appropriate, people's weights were monitored to ensure that people remained within a healthy range, and additional support from the dietician was utilised to ensure people's nutritional needs were fully met.
 Staff provided support and encouragement for people to follow the advice and guidance from the dietician.

 People's healthcare needs were monitored and care planning ensured staff had information on how care should be delivered effectively.
 Staff were knowledgeable about people's health needs and understood when people were not feeling themselves.
-We also saw that staff were vigilant to people's changing health needs and offered appropriate support for people when they needed it.
+We also saw that staff were vigilant to people's changing health needs, for example when one person had been unwell, staff checked more regularly on people and offered reassurance about their health, and offered pain relief if necessary.